 Filé (pronounced FEE-lay) is the powder derived from ground sassafras leaves.
 It’s also used as a thickener in gumbo and can be cooked into the recipe or sprinkled on top of the finished gumbo.
 Again, this is a common, classic ingredient in Cajun and Creole recipes, but it's not necessary for real authentic gumbo.

 This Gumbo Ya-Ya is one of those recipes that tastes better the next day.
-Keep leftovers in the fridge for 3 to 4 days in an airtight container.
+Allow the gumbo to cool down to room temperature, then store leftovers in the fridge for 3 to 4 days in an airtight container.
 It can be reheated in batches in the microwave or in a saucepan.

 This gumbo can also be stored in the freezer for about 6 months in an airtight container.
 You can thaw it in the fridge overnight or on top of the stove in a saucepan over low heat.